Kamptee: Culture

 Hindus, Buddhists, Muslims, Christians, and Sikhs are well represented in Kamptee, with Hindus, Buddhists, and Muslims in the majority.

-The neighborhood hosts nearly 40 mosques.
-The Badi Masjid mosque being 130 years old and the Kolsatal mosque being 100 years old and also more than 130 years old Shia Haidry Jama Masjid and Maula Ali Dargah which is located in Husainabad.
+The city is home to nearly 40 mosques.
+The Badi Masjid mosque is 130 years old, while the Kolsatal mosque is over a 100 years old.
+The Shia Haidry Jama Masjid and Maula Ali Dargah which are located in Husainabad, were constructed more than 130 years ago.

 The temple Ram-Mandir was built in the 19th century by the father of P. Damodar Naidu of Kamptee.
-Jagdish Swami Mandir is present in juni oli locality.
+Jagdish Swami Mandir is present in the Juni Oli locality.

-Christ Church is present.
+Churches were also established in Kamptee.
 The area hosts a Roman Catholic establishment of the Order of St. Francis de Sales, with a church and convent.
-Immaculate Conception Church, the oldest church in central India, was built in 1820 and sits in the cantonment area.
+The Immaculate Conception Church, the oldest church in central India, was built in 1820 and sits in the cantonment area.

 Buddhists built the Dragon Palace Temple in 1999.
 Around 1,000,000 Buddhists annually gather at Dragon Palace.
 A Jain temple is around one thousand years old.
-It is full of sculptures and carvings; it depicts Ramayan and Mahabharat.
-A 1,000-year-old Jain mandir is iat Lala oli.
+It is full of sculptures and carvings; it depicts the Ramayan and the Mahabharat.
+A 1,000-year-old Jain mandir is at Lala oli.
 It is said that the Shikar of the Jain temple is nearly 300 years old.
 The temple was renovated by the Bhosale King of Nagpur in the eighteenth century.
 An idol in the image of Jain Tteerthankar Munisuvatnath was found hidden in a small room below the temple.
 This is the atishay of the temple.
 On 20 August 2016, one more underground room was discovered during temple renovation.

 Transport

-Kamptee is well connected through railway and road transport and it is situated on the Mumbai Howrah railway track.there are several train running from the Kamptee railway station and buses to almost all the major cities nearby.
-It has a bus station beside railway station and regular buses named Aapli buses run daily between Nagpur and Kamptee.
+Kamptee is well connected through railway and road transport and it is situated on the Mumbai Howrah railway line.
+There are several trains that run from the Kamptee railway station to almost all major cities nearby.
+Apart from the railway station, Kamptee also has a bus station and regular buses named Aapli buses run daily between Nagpur and Kamptee.